-Neela Debnath is the Blogs Editor for the Independent Online and has been a member of the online editorial team since 2010.
+Neela Debnath is a journalist for the Independent online and has been a member of the online editorial team since 2010.
 She has an MA in Journalism (NCTJ accredited).
 She is interested in current affairs, media and dipping into other areas of journalism.
 She's also a bit of a geek.

 There was only one word for this week’s instalment of Ripper Street: grim.
 While it started off as the ‘typical’ gay period drama love story, complete with the edges of the screen blurred like a dream sequence, it soon all descended into death, debt, blackmail and gore.